Netflix/dispatch/docs/user-guide/administration/configuration.md

 ## Users

-Users are actual users of the Dispatch UI and are different from individual contacts or incident participants.
+Users represent users of the Dispatch UI and are different from individual contacts or incident participants.
 These user accounts are used to control access to the Dispatch UI only.
-We do not currently support creating and remove of users via the Dispatch UI, except for self registration.
+We do not currently support creation or removal of users via the Dispatch UI, except in the case of self registration.

 ![](../../.gitbook/assets/admin-ui-incident-users.png)

 **Role:** Dispatch uses role based access control (RBAC) for it's UI.
-Currently, this is just used to protect sensitive (Visibility: Closed) incidents.
+Currently, this is only used to protect sensitive (Visibility: Closed) incidents.
 We do not currently have any controls surrounding Dispatch configuration and settings.

 There are three roles defined by Dispatch:

 - Admin - allows full access to the Dispatch UI.
 - Poweruser - currently the same as Admin